Skip to main content

 • grinding

-Players find the grinding aspect of the game tedious and frustrating, particularly due to the need to restart conversations to retrieve missed information, leading to repetitive clicking and a sense of redundancy.
-This mechanic detracts from the overall experience, making it feel laborious and less engaging.
+Players find the grinding aspect of the game tedious and frustrating, particularly due to the need to restart conversations with characters to retrieve missed information, leading to repetitive clicking and a sense of redundancy.
+The point-and-click controls exacerbate this issue, making navigation feel laborious.

 • “Another annoying habit I've noticed is that when you need to re-enter a conversation with a character, you have to start over from the beginning to find that piece of information you might have missed.
 It becomes tedious and redundant because you end up skipping a lot and spamming that mouse button to get through.”

-• “Controls: point-and-click stories have this one nasty habit of being tedious and frustrating, and that's having to click on the spot you want to interact with.”
+• “Controls: point-and-click stories have this one nasty habit of being tedious and frustrating, and that's having to click on the spot you want to go.”

 • character development

-The character development is noted for its appealing designs, particularly highlighting the cuteness of the dragon and demon characters.
+Character development is noted for its appealing designs, particularly highlighting the cute aesthetics of the dragon and demon characters.

 Buy The Tale of Doris and the Dragon - Episode 1